Claudiooo/DeepLearningLearning/README.md

 This folder contains practical examples to get you started as well as other ressources to help you out.
 This can include solutions to MOOCs and other problems or applications with Deep Learning.

-## Links

-Some useful links to books, videos or websites to get started with Deep Learning.

 ### Books

 [Deep Learning, Ian Goodfellow and Yoshua Bengio and Aaron Courville](http://www.deeplearningbook.org/)